matter-in-motion/mm-file/readme.md

 ### Path patterns

-The following curly bracket variables can be used in the `path` and `to` options
+The following curly bracket variables can be used in the `to` option:

 * fieldname — field name from form data
 * filename — original file name